What are Kidney Stones?

 However, once they start acting up, you will be able to tell that something’s wrong.

-Common symptoms of kidney stones that you may encounter include:
+Common symptoms that you may encounter include:

 - Discomfort and pain while urinating